-If you have a Nest Thermostat you may have read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If you have a Nest Thermostat you may have read about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.

-For more detailed instructions, see Nest Support page.
-For a more basic overview, keep on reading:
+For more detailed instructions, see their Nest Support page.
+For a more basic summary, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
+Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or turning off completely.
 Nest recommends recharging and restarting your thermostat to rectify the problem and get it up and running again.

 Indications of this glitch include the following:

 - the thermostat not working in the Nest’s mobile app and disconnected from the Wi-Fi

 - the thermostat alerts you that the battery is low and it needs to turn itself off